-Steven Rodney "Steve" McQueen (born 9 October 1969) is an English-born director, screenwriter, and video artist.
+Sir Steven Rodney "Steve" McQueen (born 9 October 1969 in London, England) is an English-born director, screenwriter, and video artist.

 McQueen started out directing black-and-white minimalist short films designed to be projected onto the walls of art galleries.
 He has often cited inspiration from Andy Warhol and Buster Keaton, winning the Turner Prize (Britain's highest artistic honour) in 1999 for Deadpan, a short inspired by the infamous "collapsing house" stunt from Keaton's Steamboat Bill, Jr..
 McQueen has also dabbled in sculpture and photography, and received a great deal of acclaim for his 2007 work Queen and Country, a collection of stamps commemorating all of the British soldiers who died fighting in Iraq between 2003 and 2008, though he considers the work incomplete as the stamps have yet to be released to the general public for use.

 In 2008, McQueen made his first foray into feature films with Hunger, a drama about the 1981 Irish Hunger Strike, which received great critical acclaim, winning the Caméra d'Or (first-time director) Award at that year's Cannes Film Festival.
 He followed this up with Shame, a drama about sex addiction that received similar acclaim, particularly for the performances of Michael Fassbender and Carey Mulligan.
 In 2013, McQueen released 12 Years a Slave, a drama based on the memoirs of Solomon Northup, a free black man who was kidnapped and sold into slavery.
 This was McQueen's most acclaimed film yet, winning many prizes, including the Academy Award for Best Picture, making Steve McQueen the first black director who have directed a movie that won the top prizenote

 McQueen next directed Widows, a heist film about widowed women who must carry out a robbery after their husbands die in a theft of their own, based on the 1981 British TV series.
-He is next planning to direct a biopic of Paul Robeson.
+He is believed to be developing a biopic of Paul Robeson.
 In 2020, he directed all five installments of the BBC/Amazon anthology film series Small Axe, about West Indian immigrants in London in The '60s and The '70s.

 Known for his use of long takes, relentless realism, and often working with Michael Fassbender.